Create a culture that means business™

 With this in mind, who you hire as a manager and the way you train them is absolutely vital for employee engagement.
 Audit your existing managers to ensure that they’re fit to lead, and be selective when hiring new ones.
 An effective manager prioritizes supporting their staff, leaving employees feeling far less disenchanted with their jobs.
 Furthermore, by implementing company-wide recognition programs, staff will feel more appreciated and motivated to work (rather than just motivated to find a new job).

-3. More Productive Employees
+3. More productive employees

+One of the key benefits of employee engagement is increased productivity.
 As Albert Einstein once said, “The best creative work is never done when one is unhappy.”
 This remains true in the modern workplace, with overall productivity increasing by 20-25% when employees are engaged.

 A big factor in reducing productivity and engagement is work overload and excessive stress.
 Some managers think that by setting more work and piling the pressure on, they’ll get better results.
 If you’ve ever felt overwhelmed at work, you probably know that the opposite is true:

 - Too much work decreases productivity by 68%, as completing the work starts to feel like an impossible task.

 - 57% of highly stressed employees are disengaged, compared to 10% of employees who report low stress levels.